 Missouri, Illinois, Kansas and Oklahoma Collaborative Divorce Lawyers and Mediators in St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa, Oklahoma City and Beyond

-Alternative Dispute Resolution (ADR) is a term that describes different types of methods for going through a divorce that don't require going to trial.
-Most people would want to option to handle their divorce in a more amicable and private manner without having to take it the court and in front of a judge.
+Alternative Dispute Resolution (ADR) is a term that describes different types of methods for going through a divorce that don’t require going to trial.
+Most people would want to option to handle their divorce in a more amicable and private manner without having to take it to court and in front of a judge.
 These different methods are mediation and collaborative law.

 What is Mediation?

 In mediation, the parties sit together with a neutral mediator.
 The mediator then tries to facilitate communication between the parties in hopes that they are able to reach an agreement on specific issues.
 In many instances, multiple sessions are necessary and can eventually help parties reach an agreement privately outside of court.

 If an agreement can be reached, the parties then hire separate attorneys to file settlement paperwork in court and obtain the approval of a judge.
 There is also voluntary mediation and court-ordered mediation.
 It is important to understand the difference.

 If you are interested in mediation, contact us today.
 Stange Law Firm, PC has multiple mediators who can help you, including: Kirk Stange, Paola Stange, John Kershman, Jillian Wood, Kelly Davidzuk and others.